 The third son asks 'Wuzzat?'
 He's not very bright.
 Pat him on the head and say 'God brought us out of the house of bondage.
 Just keep on keepin' on, kid.'
 Wipe the drizzle off his chin.

 The fourth son can't even ask a question.
-Put words in his mouth for him.
-Try to make them really good words, especially if you aren't a really good person.
+Put a screen in his mouth.
+Tune it to a really juicy channel.
+Turn the volume up way loud.